druidkirk.org

 Workshops, even more than rituals, can facilitate communication and understanding between people, and I love it when my audience engages me with questions and comments during the course of my presentations.
 And some of these workshops can get quite lively!

-I have presented at 8 ADF festivals so far: Trillium, Desert Magic, Wellspring, Summerland, Muin Mound Madness, Midnight Flame, Eight Winds Mountain Earth and Three Realms.
-I have presented at two non-ADF festivals so far, Starwood and the gay Between the Worlds, and I will also be presenting at Pantheacon in 2008.
+I have presented at 9 ADF festivals so far: Medieval Madness, Trillium, Desert Magic, Wellspring, Summerland, Muin Mound Madness, Midnight Flame, Eight Winds and Three Realms.
+I have presented at four non-ADF festivals as well: Starwood, Summerfest, the gay male event Between the Worlds, and Pantheacon.

 Below is a list of my current workshops with short descriptions: